ArturoAmaya/LibraryReservations/README.md

 An attempt to automate library reservations at geisel library using puppeteer.
 Done at the insistence of Nick De Mello :)
+NOTICE: AS OF 3/24/22 THIS PROJECT IS SUSPENDED UNTIL I SPEAK TO THE OFFICE OF STUDENT CONDUCT.
+I AM NOT RESPONSIBLE FOR PEOPLE USING THIS SOFTWARE.
+CURRENTLY THIS SOFTWARE IS IN POTENTIAL VIOLATION WITH THE LIBRARY RESERVATION POLICY.
+I don't think they could catch me but whatever.
+Better safe than sorry.

 ## Version history: